sonali091023/90DaysOfDevOps/2026/day-83/day-83-eks-project.md

 **Check your AWS bill** in the Billing Dashboard.
 All charges should stop within the hour.

 **Cost for this 3-day lab (approximate):** $15-25 depending on how long you kept the cluster running.

+**Steps to follow:**

+-->This is the most important task because EKS resources continue to incur AWS charges until they are deleted.
+Follow the steps in order and verify each stage before moving on.

+Step 1: Verify the cluster is still accessible: Before deleting anything, make sure you're connected to the cluster: kubectl get nodes

+Step 2: Delete the Monitoring Stack:

 ---